perldude/perldude/README.md

 All that time it was Unix and Linux.
 Writing C programs up until the dotcom era, then it was Perl.
 Every so often I had to write PHP.
-I've gotten into Go in the last couple of years.
+I had gotten into Go in the last few years.
-Been working with relational databases from the start.
+Had been working with relational databases from the start.
-I do mainly backend and tools work.
+I did mainly backend and tools work.
-You want me far away from front-end development.
+You wanted me far away from front-end development.

 I like cloud computing but haven't had much professional experience with it.
-As a developer, I like that I can just use a message queue or a NoSQL database, rather than having to convince my employer to start using one and then having to go through a bake-off to see which we want to standardize on, blah, blah, blah.
+The developer in me likes that I can just use a message queue or a NoSQL database, rather than having to convince my employer to start using one and then having to go through a bake-off to see which we want to standardize on, blah, blah, blah.
 Love containers and the whole cloud architecture thing.